akshell/docs/guide/using.rst

 Application is the basic unit of the Akshell environment.
 Each application has a unique name and serves from the :samp:`{appName}.akshell.com` domain.
-The name could contain lowercase Latin letters, numbers, and single hyphens (in order to be a valid domain name).
+The name can contain lowercase Latin letters, numbers, and single hyphens (in order to be a valid domain name).

-Every Akshell user could create applications.
+Every Akshell user can create applications.
 Currently only the creation of free non-commercial applications is available (code of such applications *must* be provided under the terms of the `BSD License`_).
 After the creation you become an application admin, i.e.,